Kevingtxz/Bot-Instagram-followers/README.md

 Ps: You can lost your account if you use a bot with it

-# What have I Used?
+# Tools that I used

-SeleniumWebDriver, automation, web scraping, Excel handle
+SeleniumWebDriver and Excel handle